acidanthera/VirtualSMC/Dual Battery Support.md

 ```

 When doing such edits you must always press compile on MaciASL to see if the compiler shows any errors.
-Keep in mind that you will need to add External Declarations for each Methods and ojbects that are included as part of the code into the new SSDT, example like in our case with `Method (_Q22)`:
+Keep in mind that you will need to add External Declarations for each Methods and objects that are included as part of the code into the new SSDT, example like in our case with `Method (_Q22)`:

 ```
 External (_SB.PCI0.LPC.EC.XQ22, MethodObj)